simongoricar/euphony/README.md

 ---

 **Important: `euphony` *does not organise* your original audio files** - it transcodes your already-organised library/libraries into an aggregated (usually lossy) library, leaving your source libraries alone.
-If music library organisation is what you're after, you might want to look into tools like [MusicBrainz Picard](https://picard.musicbrainz.org/) or the more advanced [Beets](https://beets.readthedocs.io/en/stable/) CLI.
+If music library organisation is what you're after, you might want to look into tools like [MusicBrainz Picard](https://picard.musicbrainz.org/) or [Beets](https://beets.readthedocs.io/en/stable/).

 <div align="center">